-I am not talking something unrealistic here for Ethiopian friends who think that you need millions to start an additional revenue income.
+I am not talking something unrealistic here, especially for my Ethiopian friends who think that one need millions of Birr to start a side business.
 Here is my own personal example, for the past few years, I have been investing between 200,000 birr to 300,000 birr (between $7,000 – $11,000) every six month on youth who produce tomatoes and onions using irrigation technique around Debre Zeit area in Oromia Region.

-After I purchased for them one or two motor pumps depending on the size of the land and PVC pipes as well as all the inputs such as fertilizer and pesticides, the youth will rent the land and often add their family’s land to start the farming on equally profit sharing basis.
+After I purchased for them couple of water pumps depending on the size of the land and PVC pipes as well as, all the inputs such as fertilizer and pesticides, the youth will rent the land and often add their family’s land to start the farming on equally profit sharing basis.
 That is all.

 We get a profit of between 30% – 50% every six month if all goes well.
 Of course, there are times I have lost half of my investment due to bad weather.

 But don’t ask me how much tax I paid for it.
-This is an informal business at pilot level with a potential to be scaled up in the future with access to land and credit, etc…
+This is an informal business at pilot level with yet a potential to be scaled up into formal agribusiness in the future with access to land and credit, etc…